AxonIQ/reference-guide/part-ii-domain-logic/deadlines.md

 ## Handling a Deadline

 We have now seen how to schedule a Deadline.
-When the scheduled time is met, the corresponding `@DeadlineHandler` is invoked.
+When the scheduled time is met, the corresponding `@DeadlineHandler` is invoked. `@DeadlineHandler` is a Message Handler as any other in Axon - it is possible to inject parameters for which the `ParameterResolver`s exist.

 > **Note**
 >
 > When scheduling a deadline, the context from where it was scheduled is taking into account.
-> That means a given scheduled deadline will only trigger in its originating context.
+> That means a given scheduled deadline will only be triggered in its originating context.
 > Thus any `@DeadlineHandler` annotated function you wish to be called on a met deadline, must be in the same Aggregate/Saga from which is was scheduled.
+>
+> Axon calls this Context a Scope.
+If necessary, implementing and providing your own Scope will allow you to schedule Deadlines in your own custom, scoped components.

 A `@DeadlineHandler` is matched based on the Deadline Name and the Deadline Payload.